-bwin makes betting on every single MotoGP race as exciting as the racing itself, and your betting options are as varied as the 20 circuits on this year’s MotoGP calendar.
+bwin makes betting on every single MotoGP race as exciting as the racing itself, and your betting options are as varied as the circuits on the MotoGP calendar 2022.
 Get the most excitement out of MotoGP: bet today with bwin!

 Moto GP circuits

 The first MotoGP race (then known as the 500cc class) was staged on the Mountain circuit at the Isle of Man TT in 1949.
 While open-road circuits such as the TT have since dropped off the GP calendar, one venue remains and that is the Assen circuit in the Netherlands, home of the Dutch TT race.

 For 2022 one new circuit makes its first appearance on the calendar with the Mandalika venue in Indonesia scheduled to stage the second of 21 races.

 This continues the move towards the Middle East and Asia, with recent additions to the calendar including Losail in Qatar, Sepang in Malaysia and the Chang circuit in Thailand.
 This was balanced by the 2020 arrival of Finland’s KymiRing and Portugal’s Algarve International Circuit in Portimao on the GP roster.

 Rights holders Dorna stay true to their roots with four races in Spain and traditionalists will be happy to see the likes of Mugello (Italy), Jerez (Spain) and Misano (San Marino) all retained.